farzanaa99/farzanaa99/README.md

 ### 💫 What I’m up to
 - Learning new coding languages
-- Collaborating on fun and meaningful projects
+- Collaborating on fun projects
 - Exploring new music, movies & anime (Give me some recs!)
 ---